Graylog2/documentation/pages/getting_started/collect.rst

 Create an Input
 ===============

-To create an Input, open the ``System / Inputs`` page in the top menu, click the arrow in the drop down field, select your input type and click green button labled *Launch new input*.
+To create an Input, open the ``System / Inputs`` page in the top menu, click the arrow in the drop down field, select your input type and click the green button labeled *Launch new input*.

 Usually, the default settings are correct, but you may change any that you wish.
 Some input types may require authentication or other information specific to that source.